Kurento/kurento/source/knowledge/memory_fragmentation.rst

 Using jemalloc
 ==============

 First install it on your system.
-For the versions of Ubuntu that are explicitly supported bu Kurento, you an run this command:
+For the versions of Ubuntu that are explicitly supported by Kurento, you can run this command:

 .. code-block:: shell